-In some cases, an LEA may provide services for one or more students attending nonpublic schools - for example, the LEA's music teacher teaches one class of band that is composed of nonpublic students or the LEA furnishes a teacher to provide one unit of instruction at the nonpublic school.
+In some cases, an LEA may provide services for one or more students attending nonpublic schools - for example, the LEA's music teacher teaches one class of band that is composed of nonpublic students, or the LEA furnishes a teacher to provide one unit of instruction at the nonpublic school.
 In these cases, if the LEA includes the nonpublic students within its proportional student enrollment count, then its associated expenditures should be reported in Site-Based Expenditure Reporting as part of the perpupil expenditure calculation.
 If the students are not within the proportional student enrollment count, the associated expenditures should be reported as an exclusion.
 In other cases, dollars may flow through the LEA to nonpublic schools for IDEA or Title I allowable services without the LEA claiming any nonpublic students within their LEA enrollment.
 In these cases, these dollars should be reported as an exclusion.
-Any expenditures on behalf of nonpublic students that fall within the categories identified for exclusion from per-pupil calculations (see Exclusions from Per-Pupil Expenditure Calculations on page 12) should be reported within the total exclusions amount.
-As a general rule here and elsewhere, if students are reported, so should their associated expenditures be; if students are not reported, then theassociated expenditures should be excluded.
+Any expenditures on behalf of nonpublic students that fall within the categories identified for exclusion from per-pupil calculations should be reported within the total exclusions amount.
+(See Exclusions from Per-Pupil Expenditure Calculations on page 10.)
+As a general rule here and elsewhere, if students are reported, so should their associated expenditures be; if students are not reported, then the associated expenditures should be excluded.